 This PDS sets out the significant benefits and risks associated with holding a OneCare and OneCare Super policy, and provides information about the costs of each product.
 The full terms and conditions for each product are contained in the Policy Terms and Policy Schedule which we will issue to you if we accept your application.
+If there are any inconsistency between this PDS and the Policy terms, the full terms and conditions contained in the policy terms will prevail to the extent of the inconsistency.
 These documents are important and you should read them carefully.
 Where certain words have a specific meaning as defined in the Policy Terms, those words will have the same meaning in this PDS.